-Student Based Budgeting (SBB): A flexible, per-pupil funding model giving principals more control over the resources they can use to best meet the needs of their students.
-Unlike the District's prior Quota funding methodology, which provided specific positions for each school, Student Based Budgeting provides dollars based on the number of students at each school allowing principals to structure the school in the way that best serves its students.
-CPS moved to Student Based Budgeting in FY2014.
+Student-Based Budgeting (SBB): A flexible, per-pupil funding model giving principals more control over the resources they can use to best meet the needs of their students.
+Unlike the district's prior quota funding methodology, which provided specific positions for each school, SBB provides dollars based on the number of students at each school, allowing principals to structure the school in a way that best serves its students.
+CPS moved to the SBB approach in FY2014.

 Supplemental Aid: Funding stream provided to schools that replaces Supplemental General State Aid.
 The previous state funding law required CPS to distribute \$261 million of Supplemental General State Aid directly to schools based on their poverty levels.
-The new funding law does not have this requirement but CPS has maintained the poverty-based distribution methodology in the form of Supplemental Aid.
+The new funding law does not have this requirement, but CPS has maintained the poverty-based distribution methodology in the form of Supplemental Aid.

-Tax Base: The total value of all taxable real and personal property in the city as of January 1 of each year, as certified by the Appraisal Review Board.
+Tax Base: The total value of all taxable real and personal property in the city as of January 1 each year, as certified by the Appraisal Review Board.
 The tax base represents net value after all exemptions.